hqcasanova/picoSlides/README.md

 ![Alt picoSlides](http://hqcasanova.github.io/picoSlides/picoSlides.png "picoSlides") picoSlides
 ===========================================================================================

-A jQuery plugin for directly embedding SlideShare presentations without using iframes.
+Trying to craft an efficient and nifty gallery of presentations but IFRAMEs keep getting in the way?
+That's what **picoSlides** is for: a jQuery plugin for directly embedding SlideShare presentations without using iframes.
 It leverages SlideShare's oEmbed API to offer a responsive interface that enables optimal use of bandwidth and simple slide navigation.
 Two features set this plugin apart:

 - **Adaptive slide images**: fetches device-appropriate versions of images depending on the dimensions of the slideset container.
 See the [`imgMaxWidth` option](//github.com/hqcasanova/picoSlides#slide-related-interface-holder-and-lazy-load-options-callbacks-and-errors).

 - **Lazy slide loading**: the first slide image is used as a preview poster of the whole presentation, a la YouTube.
 The remaining slides are downloaded only if the user hits the 'Next' button.

-Discover the rest of the features [here](//github.com/hqcasanova/picoSlides#features).
+You can see an **example** of the plugin in action **[here](http://hqcasanova.github.io/picoSlides/)**.
+Read [below](//github.com/hqcasanova/picoSlides#features) for a list of all the features.

 Quick Setup
 -----------